theavila/THEAVILA/README.md

 I also have experiences with **Python, ASP, Visual Basic, C#(.NET)** for Web applications and desktop applications.

 **I invest most of my time learning data science.
-I'm interested in improving monitoring and developing innovative solutions that can increase information security.**
+I'm interested in improving monitoring and developing innovative solutions for a better world.**

 ### Buy me a coffee